cristina95138/CS172_InformationRetrival/Assignment2/Readme.md

 Language used: Python

-How to run code: python3 VSM.py
+How to run code: python3 VSM.py output.txt